 Leak Test Results — Passed

 CyberGhost is secure since it offers DNS and IP leak protection in its apps and browser extensions.
 Your ISP can use DNS requests and IPv6 traffic to see what you’re doing online, so you want to keep them private.
 CyberGhost ensures that your DNS requests are routed through its own DNS servers, and any IPv6 requests are blocked to prevent sites from seeing your real IP address.
-These functions are already switched on, so even if you’re new to VPNs and aren’t sure what they are, you’re protected without having to worry about it.
+These functions are already switched on, which is great if you’re new to VPNs.
+You’ll be protected without having to worry about it.

 I didn’t experience DNS or IP leaks on any server.
-I tested 11 different servers, including locations in the UK, the US, Canada, France, Germany, Australia, and Hong Kong using ipleak.net.
+I tested 10 different servers, including locations in France, the US, Canada, Germany, Australia, and Hong Kong using ipleak.net.
 It checked to see whether there were any faults or potential leaks in my connection and found none.

 Automatic Kill Switch